manwar/perlweeklychallenge-club/challenge-281/atschneid/README.md

 [PWC 281](https://theweeklychallenge.org/blog/perl-weekly-challenge-281/)

 Two related challenges this week, both involving the chess board.
 The first one has a trick regarding odds and evens.
-The second one I solve via breadth first search, after setting up some helper apparatus.
+The second one I solve via Breadth First Search

-## Task 1: Check Color
+## TASK 1: Check Color

 > Task 1: Check Color</br>
 > Submitted by: Mohammad Sajid Anwar</br>
 > You are given coordinates, a string that represents the coordinates of a square of the chessboard as shown below:</br>
-> </br>
-> Week_281_Task_1</br>
 > </br>
 > Write a script to return true if the square is light, and false if the square is dark.</br>
 > </br>